vignan98/vignan98/README.md

 ## MY Skills

 The first programming language i was introduced is 'C'.
-I follwed the famous "Let us C" textbook and was able to code/learn all the concepts in it.
+I followed the famous "Let us C" textbook and was able to code/learn all the concepts in it.
 During the sophomore year I got intrigued with the concepts of 'Core Java'.
 This lead me to cover the syallabus of Oracle Certified Java Programmer.
 During my Internship and masters I started learning Python, R, Sql while working on real-time projects.
 Here are the list of Skills that I am good at.